netdata/netdata/packaging/windows/WINDOWS_INSTALLER.md

 >
 > This feature is currently under beta and only available for Nightly releases, and the installer can be found in our [nightlies repo](https://github.com/netdata/netdata-nightlies).
 A stable version will be released soon.

+## Graphical User Interface (GUI)

+Double-clicking the installer initiates the installation process.
+Since Netdata adds a service to your system, you'll need to provide administrator privileges.

+Netdata will be installed on your system and you will be able to access the dashboard from `localhost:19999` in order to Connect the node to Netdata Cloud.

 ## Silent Mode (Command line)

 This section provides instructions for installing Netdata in silent mode running `msiexec.exe`, which is ideal for automated deployments.